-A review of how material inventory data was kept and updated for the site was undertaken (also see Section 3.3).
-Data is logged via the computer control system and alarms are utilised to alert operators when to replenish low stocks.
+Material inventory data is logged via the computer control system and alarms are utilised to alert operators when to replenish low stocks.
 Delivery records are kept for future use if required.
 Contractors responsible for various areas, e.g. liquid oxygen, will supply dosing chemicals etc when needed.